 Vision loss is a symptom of many eye conditions.
-It generally progresses so gradually, most people don’t notice until significant loss has occurred.
-Your optometrist is able to monitor and detect vision changes much earlier than this, which means a regular check-up could just save your sight.
+It generally progresses so gradually, that most people don’t notice until significant loss has occurred.
+Your optometrist can monitor and detect vision changes much earlier than this, which means a regular check-up could just save your sight.

 If you have noticed changes to your vision, or that suddenly you struggle with night driving, it may be time for a check-up!

 If you are at a higher risk of developing Diabetes, Macular Degeneration, Glaucoma or Cataracts, it is particularly important to stay up to date with your eye exams and follow your Optometrist’s and GP’s advice to control or slow the progression of your condition and minimise vision loss.

 At Optometrist Parramatta, we recommend yearly examinations after you turn 65, or a comprehensive eye exam every three years if you are under 65.